hycsteria/aws-training/Exercises/EXERCISE1.md

 - Every resource you create shall start with your username as prefix.
 - When you write your files to s3, please use the bucket "everis-dna-exercice1" and your username as prefix.
 - Use boto3 to interact with AWS services
+- Use rol "LambdaRol_Exercice1" to associate it to the lambda